 The firm’s employees can obtain information and updates by calling a designated toll-free number to receive messages from an automated voice attendant with recorded messages that will be updated as necessary.

 Trading and Clearing Services Recovery

-FirstSouthwest requires access to three systems to execute, clear and settle trades.
-These systems, as well as a description of alternate methods to access these systems in the event of a significant loss to the Dallas office, are discussed below.
+FirstSouthwest requires access to systems to execute, clear and settle trades.
+These systems, as well as a description of alternate methods to access these systems in the event of a significant loss to the corporate office, are discussed below.